sydney-australia-feature

 • Other Locations: Sydney, Melbourne

-All rooms come equipped with dedicated workstations, and the communal area doubles perfectly as a late-night brainstorming area.
-With organized game nights and pool competitions, there is always a fun time to be had after grafting towards your next deadline.
+All rooms come equipped with dedicated workstations, and the shared spaces doubles perfectly as a late-night brainstorming area.
+With organized game nights and pool competitions, there is always a fun time to be had after grafting toward your next deadline.

 What we liked: The rooftop terrace is great for socializing and taking in some epic city views.